sidracha/potion/README.rst

 Potion
 =====

-Potion is a very lightweight and somewhat high-performance web microframework.
+Potion is a very lightweight and somewhat high-performance HTTP microframework.
 Potion provides the barebones features for a comprehensive web application in a featherweight package.
 Potion was inspired by Python's Flask microframework.

 **Please do not use this for any serious or commercial applications; bad things will happen if you do.
 It was just a small thing I wrote for fun because I was bored over the summer.**